Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_prophunt_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_prophunt_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_prophunt_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_prophunt_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_prophunt_timer_ - Default: 3 - Time between being given prop disguisers.\
 _randomat_prophunt_strip_ - Default: 1 - The event strips your other weapons.\
 _randomat_prophunt_blind_time_ = Default: 0 - How long to blind the hunters for at the start.\